Should Christians keep the commanded Sabbath day; and if so, which day?

 The New Covenant.

-covenant that I will make with the house of Israel; After those days, saith the Lord, I will put my law in their inward parts, and write it
+shall be the covenant that I will make with the house of Israel; After those days, saith the Lord, I will put my law in their inward parts, and write

 The commandments are written in our hearts, to be obeyed, until all be fulfilled,